SysKitTeam/docs-insights/get-to-know-insights/insights-alerts.md

 date: 19/02/2018
 ---

 The SysKit Insights Alerts page gives you an overview of your alerts.
-There are three categories:
+There are five categories:

 ## Performance Counters